johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   lyric: |

   commentary: |
-    One of the dreariest ballads you could possible imagine.
+    One of the dreariest ballads you could possibly imagine.
 There’s a late-game rock guitar and choral drop that does nothing to improve the overall miserable impression.

 - country: "Slovenia"
   shortcode: "SVN"